Monday, 21 April 2014

 Unite the Union for their support and financial assistance.

 My volunteers who helped distribute my leaflets, put up posters (and take them down again) and spread the word.
 You are essential to any movement, and I hope this experience has motivated you to stay on board, ready to do it all again in October.
+Special thanks to James Andrews for proposing me on the nomination night.

 Andy Gordon of Propaganda Advertising and Design for his excellent leaflets.
 He definitely now has a loyal customer in me for future elections.